 Size- The larger nuts will be given preference.

 Uniformity- The nuts on any one plate should be typical of the tree or variety and be uniform in size, form or shape, color or conformation.

 Appearance- Nuts will be clean and free from discoloration, insect or disease.

+Color of Kernels-

 Cracking Quality- Nuts will be cracked in a machine typical in principle of types used by large cracking companies.
 Nuts that crack out whole will be given high preference.

 Filling & Plumpness- The kernels should be plump, full in the cavities of the shell.

 Shrunken or shriveled kernels will be heavily penalized.
-Color of Kernels- The color should be right and attractive.
+The color should be right and attractive.
 Uniformity of color is important.

-Quality of Kernels- Kernels should be free from rancidity and have a good flavor.
+Quality of Kernels- Kernels should be free from rancidity and have a good flavor

-Department B Open Floriculture Division: B2 Superintendent: Ted & Ann Theile Committee: PREMIUMS For all classes unless stated otherwise 1st: \$1.75 2nd: \$1.25 3rd: \$1.00
+Department B Open Floriculture

+Division: B2

+Superintendents: Ted & Ann Theile

+Committee:

-- 1. Judging will be 50% on arrangement, any suitable container. - 2.
+- .
+Judging will be 50% on arrangement, any suitable container. - 2.
 All exhibits must be grown by the exhibitor. - All entries must be real flowers, vine, or plants grown by the exhibitor except wildflowers.
 Purchases plants in the exhibitor's care one year are acceptable. - 4.
-All entries must be in adequate, non-tipping containers. - 5.
-No leaf shine.
+All entries must be in adequate, non-tipping containers. - 5 No leaf shine